thealiilman/fresh-translation/README.md

   >
   > And at the same time there'll be no word to utter

-  Ay, it is Carnation by the Jam!
+  Aye, it is Carnation by the Jam!

   [![https://img.youtube.com/vi/SJOgIOJuO2Q/0.jpg](https://img.youtube.com/vi/SJOgIOJuO2Q/0.jpg)](https://www.youtube.com/watch?v=SJOgIOJuO2Q)
 </details>